academe/omnipay-adyen/README.md

 Now there are a few additional parameters that need some explanation.

-The `brandCode` can be used to redirect the user to a specific payment method:
+The `paymentMethod` can be used to redirect the user to a specific payment method, without asking the user to choose from the available payment methods:

-    $request->setBrandCode('visa');
+    $request->setPaymentMethod('visa');
-    $request->setIssuerId('optional issuer ID for the brandCode');
+    $request->setIssuer('optional issuer ID for the brandCode');

-Specifying the `brandCode` will skip any pages asking the user how they want to pay, and take the user direct to that payment method.
+Specifying the `paymentMethod` will skip any pages asking the user how they want to pay, and take the user direct to that payment method.

+An alternative way to limit the payment methods that are offered to the user, is to use the `allowedMethods` and `blockedMethods` lists.

+    $request->setAllowedMethod(['visa', 'diner']); // Only Visa and Diner cards.
+    $request->setBlockesMethod(['visa']); // All types except Visa.

 Setting `addressHidden` to `true` will hide the address being submitted to the payment gateway.
 The user will not see their address, but what you submit will be stored at the gateway.
-By defauit it is shown.
+By defauit, the address is shown to the user.

     $request->setAddressHidden(true);